yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 A cluster-scoped custom resource representing the abstraction of a single object store bucket.
 At a minimum, a `Bucket` instance stores enough identifying information so that drivers can accurately target the storage instance (e.g. during a deletion process).
 For greenfield `Bucket`s all of the associated bucket classes fields are copied to the `Bucket`.
 Additionally, endpoint data returned by the driver is copied to the `Bucket` by the sidecar.

-There is a 1-to-many relationship between a `Bucket` and a `BucketRequest`, meaning that many `BucketRequest`s can reference the same `Bucket`. `Bucket` labels reflects this structure. **Note:** since cluster-scoped objects cannot define `ownerReferences`, COSI uses labels for a similar purpose.
+There is a 1-to-many relationship between a `Bucket` and a `BucketRequest`, meaning that many `BucketRequest`s can reference the same `Bucket`.

 For greenfield, COSI creates the `Bucket` based on values in the `BucketRequest` and `BucketClass`.
 For brownfield, an admin manually creates the `Bucket` and COSI takes care of binding and populating fields returned by the provisioner.